triska/clpfd/README.md

 Reordering pure goals can change **termination properties**, but it cannot incorrectly lead to failure where there is in fact a solution.
-Therefore, we get with the above CLP(FD) for example:
+Therefore, we get with the above CLP(FD) version for example:

     ?- n_factorial(N, 3).
     <loops>